cmargiotta/mqtt-system-monitor/README.md

 ## Building a sensor

-It is possible to add new sensors simply writing their Lua scripts and placing them in `/etc/msm/sensors/`.
+It is possible to add new sensors simply writing their Lua scripts.
+For this kind of sensors it is needed to provide the absolute path in the `sensors` field of the config.

 A sensor script have a prebuilt `sensor` table that must be filled with data that will be published on MQTT.
 In particular: